sjjhsjjh/blender-driver/documents/backlog.md

 -   Move heavier diagnostic logs into unit tests in which Mock objects track calls.

+-   Replace parts of the diagnostic server with unit tests.

 -   Maybe change some implementations to inherit from UserDict or UserList.

     https://docs.python.org/3.5/library/collections.html#collections.UserDict